 When partitioning of the TA is nearly completed, the AV begins to develop from three swellings of subendocardial tissue (see Fig. 26-1).
 Two swellings arising from the fused truncal ridges develop into the right and left AV leaflets.
 A third dorsal swelling develops into the posterior leaflet.
 These swellings are reshaped and hollowed out to form the three thin-walled cusps of the fully developed AV.
 The pulmonary valve develops in a similar manner.

 Schematic representation of development of the left and right ventricular outflow tracts and aortic and pulmonary valves.
 (Top left) Cross-section through the cordis showing the conotruncal ridges beginning to develop.
 (Top right) Aorticopulmonary septum forming from fusion of the conotruncal ridges and subendocardial swellings beginning to develop into the aortic and pulmonary valve leaflets.
 (Bottom left) Left and right ventricular outflow tracts separated by the aorticopulmonary septum and further development of the subendocardial swellings.
 (Bottom right) Aortic and pulmonary valves in the adult.
 (Reproduced with permission from Cleveland Clinic, Cleveland, OH.)

 The AV separates the terminal portion of the LVOT from the aorta.
 The normal AV consists of three semilunar leaflets or cusps projecting outward and upward into the lumen of the ascending aorta (Fig. 26-2).
 The space between the free edge of each leaflet and the points of attachment to the aorta comprise the sinuses of Valsalva.
 Because the coronary arteries arise from two of the three sinuses, the sinuses and the respective leaflets are named the right coronary, left coronary, and posterior (noncoronary) sinuses and leaflets.
-The ostia of coronary arteries arise from the upper ...
+The ostia of coronary arteries arise ...